The Paupers: Break-up

 During July, the group added John Ord (b.
 1945) from The Fraser Loveman Group and The Nuclear Tricycle on keyboards, who debuted with the band at the Grande Ballroom in Detroit early the following month.

 Internal problems, however, continued to dog the band.
 Following a final date at New York's Electric Circus running from August 29 to September 1, Prokop left to form Lighthouse, while Campbell joined Janis Joplin's Kozmic Blues Band.

 The band's second album Ellis Island was released in the aftermath of the group's break up.
 A final single, Mitchell's "Cairo Hotel" (later recorded by McKendree Spring), was released simultaneously, but failed to chart.

 Playing to pay off debts

 In October, a new line-up of The Paupers featuring Mitchell, Beal, Ord, and original bass player Denny Gerrard (who had played with McKenna Mendelson Mainline in the interim) was formed to pay off the existing debt.
 Roz Parks (b.
-1945) from Edward Bear and Magic Circus completed the line up, which debuted at the Night Owl in Toronto on October 26–27 and continued to play locally to positive reviews.
+1945) from Edward Bear and Magic Circus completed the lineup, which debuted at the Night Owl in Toronto on October 26–27 and continued to play locally to positive reviews.

 Gerrard, however, soon left followed by Mitchell in April 1969.
 The remaining members brought in James Houston (b.
 1946), who had previously played with Parks in the Magic Circus, and bass player Mel O'Brien, and returned to the local club scene.
 Later that year, the Houston-led line up returned to the Night Owl for a show running from August 7 to 8 but broke up later that month.